Tracks (Bruce Springsteen album): Reception, legacy, and follow-up

 The box set was a minor success, peaking at #27 on the Billboard 200 album chart.
 It has been certified platinum in the U.S. and gold in Canada.

 In a mostly positive review, AllMusic's music critic Stephen Thomas Erlewine opined that "If the end result isn't as revelatory as some may have expected (even the acoustic "Born in the U.S.A.," powerful as it is, doesn't sound any different than you may have imagined it), it's because Springsteen is, at heart, a solid craftsman, not a blinding visionary like Dylan.
 That's why Tracks is for the dedicated fan, where The Bootleg Series and The Basement Tapes are flat-out essential for rock fans."

 Since its release, 44 of the songs on the set have been played live at least once, with "My Love Will Not Let You Down" receiving the most attention at over 100 plays.

 The box set was later condensed into a single-disc album called 18 Tracks, with three songs ("Trouble River", "The Fever", and "The Promise") not on the 4-CD box set.

 As a result of the project, Sony Music also created its own archive database, making extensive use of Scott's cataloging efforts over the previous decade.

 In an interview with Rolling Stone in September 2020, Springsteen suggested that a follow-up box-set of unreleased material is in the works: "There's a lot of really good music left.
 You just go back there.
 It’s not that hard.
 If I pull out something from 1980, or 1985 or 1970, it's amazing how you can slip into that voice.
 It's just sort of headspace.
 All of those voices remain available to me, if I want to go to them," he told interviewer Brian Hiatt.
 Drummer Max Weinberg has overdubbed drum parts for over 40 songs since 2017 for potential inclusion in the next box-set and commented that "any other artist would kill to get these songs."
 Springsteen also hinted that he may release some "lost albums" in full from his vault, including "Electric Nebraska".

+A follow-up to Tracks, Tracks II: The Lost Albums, was announced in April 2025, and released on June 27, 2025.
+The collection features seven full-length albums of unreleased material dating from 1983 to 2018, totaling 83 songs, 74 of which were previously unreleased.